ga-wdi-exercises/prework/readme.md

 This entire exercise should take approximately 40 hours to complete - please plan your time accordingly.
 You can not be too prepared, so please spend as much time as you're able hammering down these fundamental skills.

+If at any time you have any questions, see [asking for help](./asking-for-help.md)

 ## Part 1:  HTML & CSS

 - http://learn.shayhowe.com/html-css/